 Another consequence of making a late payment is having your interest rate increase to the highest penalty rate.
 By law, credit card issuers aren't allowed to raise your rate to the penalty rate unless you're 60 days past due on your payment.
 In some cases, the penalty rate will apply to your balance indefinitely or the credit card issuer may raise your rate on other credit card accounts you have with them.
 Avoid letting your payment become this late.
 Not only will your interest rate and finance charges increase, but you'll also have paid two late fees, and you'll have a 60-day late notice on your credit report.

-Making Your Credit Card Payment in the Nick of Time
+Making Your Credit Card Payment on the Due Date

 You don't have to wait until you get in front of a computer to make your credit card payment.
 Fortunately, credit card issuers offer several convenient payment options that allow you to make your payment from almost anywhere.
 For example, you can make a phone payment, even on the due date.
 Note there may be a fee for making an expedited credit card payment.